SYFHackathons/money2020/Examples/Sample Data/README.md

-# Sample Data For `applyForCredit` Service
+# Sample Data

-This is test data you can use for your application when using the `applyForCredit` service.
+Test data for different users you can use for your application when using the `applyForCredit` service.

 ---